openfin/java-example/README.md

 5. Click "Create Application" button, which should start a dialog with all the fields pre-populated for our Hello OpenFin demo HTML5 application.
 Just click on "Create" button.

-6. After FXLive starts, you can use the buttons under Window Control of Java app to control Hello OpenFin window.
+6. After Hello OpenFin starts, you can use the buttons under Window Control of Java app to control Hello OpenFin window.

 ## Source Code Review